davidbotero100/Multi-index-Search/README.md

 to maintian optimal run time speed.

-The intent of this search algorithm is to experiment with alternate implementations for unorginzed lists.
+The intent of this search algorithm is to experiment with alternate implementations of search algorithms for unorginzed lists of names or numbers.

 Algorithmic analysis pending to comfirm actual running time.
 Aiming for O(nlogn).